codezor/Gazenet-Group-of-Objects-Experiment/README.md

 ## Cody's Part of the readme
 I used this with Pytorch 1.5

+add the following folders

+model_outputs
+savedmodels

+extract the data.zip file  to a folder named data

 run using this
 python modeltester.py --data_dir ./data/ --placesmodelpath ./whole_alexnet_places365.pth

+Notes on updates:
+Implementations updates to suport python 3.X from 2.x Updated network to train by fixing layer sizing Updated the conversion of torch.transforms to images in modeltester.py Didn't get the modeltester_withssd.py updated and working yet.

+TODOs:
+Add a requirments.txt for python packages used clean up unused imports in python files.